 Incident Response Plans

 PCI Requirement 12.10 requires organizations to implement an incident response plan and be prepared to respond immediately to a system breach.
 Incident response plans are incredibly important to business continuity, and we believe that organizations should spend more time developing and testing their plan.
-The absolute worse thing that could happen in the event of an incident is no one knowing what to do next.
+The absolute worst thing that could happen in the event of an incident is no one knowing what to do next.

 There are six basic steps to follow when creating an incident response plan: